 Leadership Overview

-Bard College has 4 executives leading key functions including strategy, finance, administration, and arts programming.
+Bard College has 6 executives leading key functions including artistic strategy, financial administration, institutional policy, communications, development, and academic leadership.

 Leadership Roles at Bard College